This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small bowl, combine the granulated sugar, brown sugar, egg yolk, peanut butter, and melted butter.
-Stir with a spoon until the mixture is smooth and well blended.
+- In a small bowl, stir together the granulated sugar, brown sugar, egg yolk, peanut butter, and melted butter until smooth.

-- Add the flour and baking soda to the bowl, then mix until fully incorporated.
+- Add the flour and baking soda; mix until fully combined.

-- Transfer the cookie dough into a lightly greased 10-ounce ramekin, spreading it evenly.
-Sprinkle ⅛ teaspoon of sugar over the top.
+- Spoon the dough into a lightly greased 10-ounce ramekin and spread it evenly.
+Sprinkle 1/8 teaspoon of sugar on top.

-- Bake in the preheated oven for 12-15 minutes, or until the cookie is lightly golden on top and set around the edges.
+- Bake for 12–15 minutes, until the top is lightly golden and the edges are set.

 Notes